Full name Max Thomas Charles Waller

 But with opportunities blocked by, at first, Michael Munday and then the likes of Murali Kartik, Abdur Rehman, George Dockrell, Jack Leach and Piyush Chawla, Waller has only played two Championship games since September 2009 - both in 2012.
 Resigned to the second team, he continued to perform well and was named Les Hatton second XI player of the year in 2011.

 But in one-day cricket his opportunities have been greater, particularly in Twenty20 where he has a good record, took 4 for 16 against Warwickshire at Taunton in 2012 and is an excellent fielder.
-A year later he played nine 40-over and 10 20-over matches with economical performances in both formats and 11 wickets at 25.63 in T20.
+Throughout it all, he has retained a youthful countenance, so much so that at 25 he recorded on Twitter that he was "left spewing" when he was refused the purchase of a 15-certificate video until he could show some ID.